RegExpTemplate/regexp-template-core/README.md

 > Note: whitespace can be used inside the curly braces.

-variables are unique, any reference for `varname` refers to the same variable.
+variables are unique, any reference to `varname` refers to the same variable.
 ```JS
 new RegExpTemplate(
   /\VAR{ foo } is the/,